Anush1620/Anush-portfolio/README.md

-# Anush-portfolio
-This is a portfolio based on my Career
 # Anush Irawane Portfolio

 This is a minimalist and professional React-based portfolio built using **TailwindCSS**, **Framer Motion**, and **Lucide Icons**.